celeron55/taliaivo_sw/README.txt

 	  off from the "R17" text.
 	* This enables booting the bootloader by connecting BOOT0 to 3.3V even after initially flashing the device
+2. Solder a 470 ohm (or so) resistor from D3 positive side to U12.8 or U11.4
+	* This connects VUSB to PA9=OTG_FS_VBUS
+	* This enables the USB functionality of most USB libraries, including the one in CircuitPython
 3. Solder a jumper wire from C23 to C34 (VREF to 3.3V)
 4. Solder two resistors from STM32 pin 32 and 33 (parallel them, for ease of soldering):